Botox® Cosmetic, Newtox & Dysport

-Botox® and the closely related products Dysport® and Xeomin® are known as “neuromodulators.”
+Botox® and the closely related products Newtox and Dysport® are known as “neuromodulators.”
 These agents relax overactive muscle groups, which cause wrinkling of the forehead, lips, brow, and crow’s feet areas.
 Botox® temporarily interrupts the communication between a nerve and its muscle, causing temporary relaxation and smoothing of lines.

 Botox® is one of the most popular non-surgical cosmetic procedures performed worldwide.
 More than six million minor injectable procedures were performed in 2014 alone.
 These treatments benefit virtually every patient over the age of 30 and take just minutes to perform.

-Botox® is are administered by a simple injection using a very small needle.
-A small amount of the product is injected directly into the overactive muscle group to treat frown lines, forehead wrinkles, crow’s feet, neck bands and vertical lip lines.
-The treatment takes only a few minute.
-Pain and discomfort are minimal.
+Botox®, Newtox, Dysport® and other neuromodulator treatments are administered via a tiny needle.
+Through that needle, a small amount of the solution is injected directly into the overactive muscle.
+This can help treat any present frown lines, forehead wrinkles, crow’s feet, neckbands and vertical lip lines.

-There are no known long term side effects of Botox®.
-After a period of a few months the treated muscle groups will resume normal function.
+There are no known long-term side effects of Botox®, Newtox, Dysport® or other major neuromodulator brands.
+As a result, the treated muscle groups will resume normal function after a few months.

 What is a Chemical Brow Lift?

-Additional Uses for Botox®Botox®, Xeomin® and Dysport® have a host of additional uses that can be helpful to your appearance and lifestyle.
+Botox® and Newtox have a host of additional uses that can be helpful to your appearance and lifestyle.
 Botox® can be used to diminish the vertical “bands” in the neck and can be used to turn up the corners of the mouth.
 It is also used to treat excessive sweating of the hands, feet and armpits, known as hyperhidrosis